 Keep an Eye on Accessories

 What you put on your deck surface is almost important as the deck membrane itself.
 Although vinyl deck membranes are scratch and gouge-resistant, you don’t want to drag anything across the surface that could potentially scratch through the membrane and reduce its waterproof abilities.
-Likewise, you don’t want to leave anything on the deck that could stain the surface or eat away at the membrane – so check under pots and other stationary items to ensure they aren’t causing problems.
+Likewise, you don’t want to leave anything on the deck that could stain the surface or corrode the membrane – so check under pots and other stationary items to ensure they aren’t causing problems.

 In the end, a new waterproof deck membrane can alleviate a lot of problems – particularly a high-grade decking material like Tufdek™.
-Consider replacing your current deck or covering it with a new waterproof vinyl deck that will last you for a few decades, so you can enjoy your deck more and worry about it less.
+Consider replacing your current deck or covering it with a new waterproof vinyl deck that will last you for a few decades, so you can enjoy your deck more, and worry about it less.